mykeels/toddler-games/README.md

 - [Letter Tracing](./src/LetterTracing/README.md): An interactive game that helps toddlers practice writing letters by tracing them on the screen with their finger or a stylus.

 - [Number Matching](./src/NumberMatching/README.md): A game where toddlers match numbers with the corresponding quantity of objects, reinforcing number recognition and counting skills.

+- [Read Words](./src/ReadWords/README.md): A game where toddlers read words by tapping on the corresponding letter, helping them learn to associate letters with sounds.

 - [Phonics Flashcards](./src/PhonicsFlashcards/README.md): Digital flashcards that display letters or simple words, encouraging toddlers to practice phonics by sounding out the letters and words.